fclorenzo/pkreborn-access/README.md

 # Pokémon Reborn Access

-V2.0.0
+V2.1.0

 ## Description

 This is a mod to further enhance accessibility for blind players in the Pokémon Reborn game, designed to be played alongside the "blindstep" password.
-The mod is originally a fork of Malta 10's pathfinding mod.

-Confirmed working with game version 19.6 on Windows and the NVDA screen reader: <https://www.nvaccess.org/download/>.
+Confirmed working with game version 19.6 on Windows and the NVDA screen reader: [https://www.nvaccess.org/download/](https://www.nvaccess.org/download/).

 I will always try to keep the mod updated to work with the latest game version, but feedback about other platforms or game versions is welcome and encouraged!

 ## Contents

-- Pathfinding Mod.
+- Pathfinding Mod
+- Accessible Pokémon Summary Screen

 ## Controls

+### Map Controls

-- **F6**: scan the current map's events (use this when you enter a new map or the map's events change).
+- **F6**: Scan the current map's events (use this when you enter a new map or the map's events change).
-- **J, K and L**: anounce previous, current and next event in the events list.
+- **J, K and L**: Announce previous, current, and next event in the events list.
-- **P**: anounce the path for the selected event.
+- **P**: Announce the path for the selected event.

+### Pokémon Party Menu Controls

+When you open the menu for a Pokémon in your party, a new option is available:

+- **Accessible Summary**: Selecting this opens a sub-menu with two choices:
+  - **Display BST**: Reads the Pokémon's species, form, typing, base stats, and abilities.
+  - **Pokemon Details**: Reads more in-depth information, including level, held item, nature, IVs, EVs, and moves.

 ## Installation